jdupre81/newsletter/README.md

-Design is not yet resposibe.
+Design is not yet resposive.
 [Open the newsletter](https://jdupre81.github.io/newsletter/)